20 Years After She Unplugged For MTV, Shakira Taught Me To See Myself

 Y la metodología

-Cada vez que se aparece frente a mi tu anatomía
+Cada vez que se aparece frente a mí tu anatomía

 From the start of the song, she declares that she loses her grasp on argument and methodology anytime her lover is before her.
 The drawn-out instrumentals emphasize the romanticism of the words, the helplessness she feels over her emotions.
 The band howls in the background, encouraging her long-winded revelation.
 Then there's a triumphant chorus, in which she's clumsy and stubborn around this person and yet can't escape their grip over her.